Creighton Lovelace

 Creighton Lee Lovelace (born December 15, 1981) is an American Christian minister, currently the pastor of Danieltown Baptist Church in Forest City, North Carolina.
 Lovelace and his church received brief international attention in May 2005 over a controversial sign on the Danieltown church's grounds that read, "The Koran needs to be flushed!"

 This appeared in The Daily Courier, the local newspaper covering Forest City, in a story written by Josh Humphries shortly after a May 1, 2005, report in Newsweek that US officials had flushed a Koran down a toilet at Guantanamo Bay detainment camp (see Qur'an desecration controversy of 2005).
-That statement proved to be false and Newsweek retracted the story, and apologized on May 15.
-Apparently a Koran had been desecrated in some way, but not involving a toilet.
-The original report received widespread international attention and sparked protests in Muslim countries.
+Newsweek retracted the story, and apologized on May 15, Despite official reports corroborating the story, Multiple Qurans had been desecrated in some way, some thrown in toilets.
+The original report received widespread international attention and sparked protests in Muslim countries: Palestine, Egypt, Sudan, Pakistan, Afghanistan, and Indonesia.
 At least fifteen people in died in a protest riot in Jalalabad, Afghanistan over the story.

 Lovelace and his church posted the sign as the Newsweek controversy unfolded.
 This inflammatory message received attention from the Associated Press, all major United States news networks, and various international publications.
-In a May 25 MSNBC interview, Lovelace denied that his congregation desecrated any actual Korans.
+In a May 25 MSNBC interview, Lovelace denied that his congregation desecrated any actual Qurans.
 Unapologetic for the sign, he said the message was "a figure of speech."
-In conservative Christian theology Muslims cannot enter heaven.
+In Christian theology Muslims cannot enter heaven.